Venice: Local and regional government

 Palazzo Corner is the seat of the Metropolitan City of Venice.

 Palazzo Ferro Fini is the seat of the Regional Council of Veneto.

-The legislative body of the Comune is the City Council (Consiglio Comunale), which is composed of 36 councillors elected every five years with a proportional system, contextually to the mayoral elections.
+The legislative body of the municipality is the City Council (Consiglio Comunale), which is composed of 36 councillors elected every five years with a proportional system, contextually, to the mayoral elections.
 The executive body is the City Administration (Giunta Comunale), composed of 12 assessors nominated and presided over by a directly elected Mayor.

 Venice was governed by centre-left parties from the early 1990s until the 2010s, when the Mayor started to be elected directly.
 Its region, Veneto, has long been a conservative stronghold, with the coalition between the regionalist Lega Nord and the centre-right Forza Italia winning absolute majorities of the electorate in many elections at local, national, and regional levels.
+In the most recent elections, centre-left is usually dominant within the centro storico, whereas other boroughs have a more right lean.

-The current mayor of Venice is Luigi Brugnaro, a centre-right independent businessman who is currently serving his second term in office.
+The current mayor of Venice is Simone Venturini, a centre-right independent who is currently serving his first term in office.

 The municipality of Venice is subdivided into six administrative boroughs (municipalità).
 Each borough is governed by a council (Consiglio) and a president, elected every five years.
 The urban organization is dictated by Article 114 of the Italian Constitution.
-The boroughs have the power to advise the Mayor with nonbinding opinions on a large spectrum of topics (environment, construction, public health, local markets) and exercise the functions delegated to them by the City Council; in addition, they are supplied with autonomous funding to finance local activities.
+The boroughs have the power to advise the Mayor with nonbinding opinions on an array of topics, to include the environment, construction, public health, and local markets, and exercise the functions delegated to them by the City Council; in addition, they are supplied with autonomous funding to finance local activities.